kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 ### Pods missing fields

 If a PDB's `selector` matches a pod that is missing the `spec.workloadReference` field (or its `Name` is empty), it will be treated as an individual pod.
-If `usePodGroups: true` is set, this will be logged as a warning.
+If `calculationPolicy: Workload` is set, this will be logged as a warning.
 If the PDB matches *only* individual pods, this will be equivalent to the standard per-pod logic.
 If a selected pod has `spec.workload.name` but no `spec.workload.podGroup`, this is a misconfiguration and it will be treated as unhealthy.

 ### Test Plan